Four Brothers (band)

 The Four Brothers were a pop group from Zimbabwe.
 The members were not brothers.
 They played fast-paced guitar-based pop music with songs sung in the Shona language.
-Their lead guitar string-plucking sound is reminiscent of the sound of the African mbira instrument and is a style known as 'jit'.
+Their lead guitar string-plucking sound is reminiscent of the sound of the African mbira instrument and is a style known as jit.

 History

-Founded in Zimbabwe (then Rhodesia) in 1977 by Marshall Munhumumwe and Never Mutare with Edward Matigasi and Aleck Chipaika, the band gained international recognition in the late 1980s with UK BBC Radio 1 DJ John Peel being their most well known advocate.
+Founded in Zimbabwe (then Rhodesia) in 1977 by Marshall Munhumumwe and Never Mutare with Edward Matigasi and Aleck Chipaika, the band gained international recognition in the late 1980s with UK BBC Radio 1 DJ John Peel being their most well-known advocate.

 Marshall Munhumumwe was the maternal uncle of Zimbabwean star Thomas Mapfumo.
-Marshal Munhumumwe was the last born in the family of Thomas Mapfumo's mother.
+Marshall Munhumumwe was the last born in the family of Thomas Mapfumo's mother.

 At the time the Four Brothers formed, bands in Rhodesia were not allowed to play traditional African music.
 The Four Brothers therefore played rock and roll cover versions of well-known artists such as the Beatles.
 They took up a residency position at the Saratoga bar in Salisbury (now Harare).

 After the Chimurenga war of independence in Zimbabwe, it became possible to again play traditional music.
 The band's format and instruments are influenced by western rock and roll but the sound is evidently originating from Africa.
 The lead guitar is played in such a way as to sound like mbira.
 Most of the early recordings were produced at Shed Studios, by Bothwell Nyamhondera, during sessions for Gramma Records.

 Marshall Munhumumwe wrote most of the band's songs and music as well as unusually being both the lead singer and drummer.
 Their first big hit in Zimbabwe, 'Makorokoto', celebrated Zimbabwean independence.
-Makorokoto means 'Congratulations' in the Shona language.
+'Makorokoto' means 'congratulations' in the Shona language.

 International recognition

-After signing a deal with British record label, Cooking Vinyl, the band toured the UK and Canada.
-It is at this point that a rift appeared between Marshal Munhumumwe and Patrick Mukwamba as he claims he was cut out of the deal and left behind.
-This tour apparently brought the band a greater degree of musical freedom enabling them to buy new instruments and to record more.
+After signing a deal with British record label Cooking Vinyl, the band toured the UK and Canada.
+At this point a rift appeared between Marshall Munhumumwe and Patrick Mukwamba as he claims he was cut out of the deal and left behind.
+This tour apparently brought the band a greater degree of musical freedom, enabling them to buy new instruments and to record more.

 BBC Radio 1 DJ John Peel championed The Four Brothers in the UK.
 They recorded four radio sessions for his show between 1988 and 2000.
 The band played at Peel's surprise 50th birthday party at his home and he selected 'Pasi Pano Pane Zviedzo' as one of his favourite records of all time on the radio show Desert Island Discs in 1990.
 Peel is often quoted as describing the Four Brothers as "..the best live band in the world".

 Death of main members

 In 1997 founder member Marshall Munhumumwe suffered a stroke, following a car crash.
 He was unable to continue to perform with the band and was replaced by Albert Ruwizhi.
 Munhumumwe died in 2001 at the age of 49 and the following year bass guitarist Never Mutare died.
-The last surviving member, Frank Sibanda died peacefully in December 2010.
+The last surviving member, Frank Sibanda, died peacefully in December 2010.